Canberra’s Urban Trees

 Temperature and trees, detective colours

-This activity shows how trees keep the environment cooler on hot days.
-Look closely at the pictures of the two maps to reveal an environmental pattern.
+This activity shows that trees keep the environment cooler on hot days.
+Swipe between the two maps below to reveal an environmental pattern.

-The map on the left shows how hot the land is (also called surface temperature).
-Red means warmer temperatures and blue shows cooler temperatures – the darker colour shades show the hottest (dark red) and coolest (dark blue) temperatures.
+The first map shows how hot the land is (also called surface temperature).
+Red shows warmer temperatures and blue shows cooler temperatures – the darker colour shades show the hottest (dark red) and lowest (dark blue) temperatures.

 The second map shows where there are trees and other plants.
 Green means there are more trees and red or purple shows areas with fewer trees – the darker colour shades show the highest (dark green) and lowest (dark purple) tree cover.

 Look at where the blue colours are on the first map.
 Then look at where the green colours are on the second map.
 What do you notice?
-Can you see a pattern?
+Do you see a pattern?

 How much do you know about urban trees?